Sealers for Concrete Effect Renders UK — Atlas Bejca Application Guide

 • Ignoring the weather window: Applying Atlas Bejca below +5 °C or in conditions where rain is expected within the 24-hour curing window risks wash-off, streaking, and incomplete film formation.
 Checking a reliable 48-hour forecast before scheduling sealer application is a non-negotiable professional practice in the UK climate.

 All three failure modes share a common prevention strategy: plan the sealing stage as a distinct, weather-dependent operation rather than treating it as a quick finish that can be squeezed into the final hour of a scaffold rental.
 Allocating a dedicated half-day for sealer application — including masking, mixing, applying, and verifying drying conditions — virtually eliminates rework.
-The application itself is no more complex than painting a wall; it is the planning and timing discipline, not the physical skill, that determines the result.
+The application itself is no more complex than painting a wall; the planning and timing discipline, not the physical skill, determines the result.

 How much sealer do I need for a typical house?